labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

 You can change the repository and its validationLevel by specifying those as arguments.
 Please note that if you use a `SLOT` validation level, you should refer to one within the `slot_repositories` or otherwise it will default to the first slot repository.
-You can also enable visualizations for this type by setting that argument to true.
+You can also enable `visualizations for this type by setting that argument to true.

+Optionally, you can also add `@icon(url: 'some-test-url')`.
+This will add icon support for the Amplience content-type

 A full example you can see below: